KQMX

-KQMX (105.7 MHz) is a commercial radio station licensed to Lost Hills, California, and serving the Bakersfield metropolitan area.
+KQMX (105.7 MHz) is a commercial radio station licensed to Lost Hills, California, United States, and serving the Bakersfield metropolitan area.
 KQMX is owned by Juan Ayala's Agri Care Orchards Inc. of Tulare.
 It carries a Grupera and Regional Mexican format known as "Qué Buena 105.7."

-KQMX is a Class B1 FM station.
-It has an effective radiated power (ERP) of 1,650 watts.

 History

 In June 2006, Magnolia Radio received a construction permit to build a new FM station on 99.5 in Lost Hills.
 The permit was then sold to Deportes y Musíca.
-The station remained unbuilt until 2010.
-That's when Grupo Multimedia bought the construction permits for KQMX and KRPH near Phoenix, Arizona.
+The station remained unbuilt until 2010, when Grupo Multimedia bought the construction permits for KQMX and KRPH near Phoenix, Arizona.